AppKeyz/AppKeyz-iOS/README.md

-App Keyz SDK for iOS
+AppKeyz SDK for iOS
 ============

-This SDK is designed to allow a developer to easily add either the App Keyz API by itself, or a suite also containing a "drop-in" authentication module.
+This SDK is designed to allow a developer to easily add either the AppKeyz API by itself, or a suite also containing a "drop-in" authentication module.

 This repository is a sample app that demonstrates all API calls as well as the authentication.
 Authentication module works on iPhone & iPad in either landscape or potrait.

-The App Keyz SDK requires iOS 5.1+
+The AppKeyz SDK requires iOS 5.1+

 Installation
 ------------